 More InformationThe NASA Exoplanet Archive provides data and tools to support community discovery and characterization of exoplanets and their host stars.

 More InformationThe NASA/IPAC Extragalactic Database (NED) is an information system provided to the astronomical community that facilitates and accelerates multi-wavelength research on objects beyond our Milky Way galaxy.
 It is designed, developed, maintained and operated at IPAC, under contract with NASA.
-NED is the longest running project at IPAC, and recently celebrated its 25th anniversary.
+NED is the longest running project at IPAC, and recently passed its 30th anniversary.

 More Information